matze-dd/Tex2txt/README.md

   see [below](#equations), file Example.md, and LAB:EQUATIONS in the script
 - some treatment for \item\[...\] labels, see LAB:ITEMS in script
-- letters with text-mode accents as \\' or \v are translated to corresponding UTF8 characters, see LAB:ACCENTS in script
+- letters with text-mode accents as \\' or \v are translated to corresponding UTF8 characters, see LAB:ACCENTS in script;<br>
+  replacement of \~ by UTF8 non-breaking space
 - rare warnings can be suppressed using \LTadd{}, \LTskip{},
   \LTalter{}{} in the LaTeX text with suitable macro definition there;
   e.g., adding something that only the language checker should see:<br>